 Mexican Stuffed Peppers are a simple and delicious recipe!
-Cheese, beans, rice, peppers and seasoned ground beef come together to knock it out of the park.
+Cheese, beans, rice, peppers and seasoned ground meat come together to knock it out of the park.
 Put this one on your dinner meal plan now!

 Mexican Stuffed Bell Peppers are like like tacos in a delicious pepper shell.
 I love making these Easy Mexican Stuffed Peppers in a big batch (hint: use your turkey roasting pan!) and freezing some for later.
 They are perfect to keep on hand for busy nights or to give to friends and family in times of joy or need.